Ghost Rider (Johnny Blaze): Fictional character biography

-Stunt cyclist Johnny Blaze is the son of Barton Blaze and Naomi Kale.
+Stunt cyclist Johnathon "Johnny" Blaze is the son of Barton Blaze and Naomi Kale.
 He spent his early years in the Quentin Carnival where his parents starred in a stunt show with Craig "Crash" Simpson.
 Johnny's mother walked out on Barton and Johnny and took the family's remaining two children, Barbara and Danny, with her.

 Losing his mother caused Johnny to repress many of his memories of her and his siblings.
 When his father died in a stunt, Johnny was adopted by Crash and Mona Simpson.
 The Simpsons helped Johnny by fabricating his past with the hope that it would be less painful than the truth.
 Now believing that his real mother was Clara Blaze, who had died, Johnny became an enthusiastic member of the Simpson clan, growing closer to their daughter, Roxanne.
 The two soon became inseparable and, as they grew older, their fondness for one another moved beyond familial.

 Blaze would eventually join the Simpsons in their own traveling stunt show, the Crash Simpson Stunt Cycle Extravaganza.
 Crash had become a father figure for Blaze and, on learning of Crash's life-threatening cancer, Blaze turned to the occult.
 His studies led him to a spell which supposedly could summon Satan himself.
 Johnny was unaware that he had, in fact, summoned Mephisto.
 Desperate to save Crash, Blaze sold his soul to Mephisto in return for Crash's cancer to be cured.

 Crash Simpson's cancer was cured, but he was subsequently killed in a stunt trying to jump over 22 cars.
 Mephisto, when confronted by Blaze over Crash's death, declared that he had kept his end of the bargain.
 Johnny's exact words in the bargain had been for Crash to be spared the cancer which was killing him, not for him to live.
 Blaze was saved by Roxanne when she proclaimed her love for Blaze, driving Mephisto away with the purity of her emotion.

 Blaze was unaware that Mephisto had bonded him with the demon Zarathos as an act of revenge, and was transformed into a Ghost Rider, a leather-clad skeleton with a flaming head.
 While Johnny still had his soul, he was forced to punish the wicked and evil upon Mephisto's demands whenever needed.
 Whenever he was in the presence of evil he would transform into the Ghost Rider, to exact the devil's revenge, returning the evil to Hell.
 Blaze was not completely lost in the transformation however, and would also help the innocent when they were in danger.

 As the Ghost Rider, he encountered Daimon Hellstrom.
 Johnny later came to work as a movie stuntman for Delazny Studios.
 As the Ghost Rider, he became a member of the Champions and met Morbius the Living Vampire, the Man-Thing and the Werewolf by Night.
 He lost a motorcycle stunt riding championship to Flagg Fargo and later came to work as a stunt rider for the Quentin Carnival.